-Scaddabush has generated strong sales performance at each location to date, and SIR and the Fund should benefit from the positive future revenue contributions from the new Scaddabush restaurants opened in calendar year 2016 and the closure of the remaining two Alice Fazooli's locations which have reopened as Scaddabush restaurants during calendar year 2017.
+SIR has completed the conversion of its Alice Fazooli's concept brand into the more popular Scaddabush concept brand.
+Scaddabush has generated strong sales performance at each location to date, and SIR and the Fund should benefit from the positive future revenue contributions from the new Scaddabush restaurants opened in calendar years 2016 and 2017.